Sandbox: Annoying Video Game Helper

 - In Epic Mickey, Gus Gremlin worked just fine as a helper.
 But in Epic Mickey 2: The Power of Two, he is fully voiced and just keeps on saying the same words of advice as you attempt to solve a certain puzzle or fight a certain battle, and it gets very tiresome and very distracting.

 - Ni No Kuni has some blatant explanations in its repertory, from telling you how to walk, to things like how to talk, open your inventory or what purpose does the minimap on the top right corner of the screen serves (hint: you can see your surroundings in it).
-Of course some of them are necesessary but the big majority is plain outright obvious.
+Some of them are necesessary but the big majority is plain outright obvious.
 It quickly becomes irritating, especially because they will pop up frequently for an hour into the game.
 Good thing they disappear shortly after that and that the hand-drawn sketches that come with them are pretty to look at (this last thing can be even more insulting to the player, as the game asumes you need the extra help of a sketch to grasp the concept of things like walking).

 - Nick from Lollipop Chainsaw must always point out the obvious, and keep repeating himself endlessly.
 A perfect example from Chapter 1, when trying to keep the zombies away from the bomb cake: "Keep those zombies away from the cake!"
 "Keep those zombies away from the cake!"
 "Keep those zombies away from the cake!"
 "Keep those zombies away from the cake!"